What Does A Will Do?

 If you have minor children, your will can also name a guardian for them in the event that you and your spouse both pass away while your children are under the age of 18.
 While the court will not automatically name the person you select as the guardian of your children, the court will look upon your selection as persuasive as long as the person you name is a fit guardian.

-Call Us For A Complimentary Initial Consultation About Wills
+Call Us For An Initial Consultation About Wills

 We serve Palm Beach Gardens and all of Palm Beach County with estate planning needs.